gcanti/tcomb-validation/README.md

 ## An alternative syntax for React propTypes

+**UPDATE**: since the last release of this library, I wrote a separate project to maximize the control over React components, see [here](https://github.com/gcanti/tcomb-react).

 You can also use this library as an alternative syntax for the React.js `propTypes`, taking advantage of its expressive syntax:

 ```js